Who Charges All Those Electric Scooters? Follow A Nocturnal 'Juicer'

 The declining rates have reduced some of the previously fierce competition to snag scooters.
 Many people just aren't willing to hit the road for smaller payouts — especially on a cold, windy March night.

-Andy Castillo, who used to collect Lime scooters in Washington, D.C., isn't charging any more.
+Andy Castillo, who used to collect Lime scooters in Washington, D.C., isn't charging anymore.
 He used to go out with his mom, who's retired — "it was a way for us to spend time together," he says — and they'd fill up his pickup with scooters.

 "When I first started, it was $6 a scooter," Castillo says.
 "They lowered the price recently to $4, and I did it once or twice after that and it wasn't as exciting."